 Conversely, during CCS, we obtain 5-10 cells on a day 5 or 6 embryo called a blastocyst.
 Biopsying the embryo at a more advanced cell stage dramatically increases the accuracy of this testing and minimizes potential damage that the biopsy can cause on the embryo because it has several hundred cells by then.

 Another advantage to CCS is that we can greatly reduce the odds of a couple having multiple pregnancies (twins or triplets).
 It arms clinicians with the knowledge that they are transferring the most chromosomally fit embryo, therefore precluding the need to transfer multiple, unscreened embryos in the hope that one will be healthy enough to create an ongoing pregnancy and a healthy baby.

 The new analytical technology involves quantitative real-time polymerase chain reaction (qPCR) and allows for the evaluation of all 23 pairs of human chromosomes from several embryonic cells.
-The ability to determine this chromosomal information with such a high rate of precision in a fresh embryo transfer is available at only five centers across the entire country which are affiliated with our practice director Dr. Richard Scott.
+The ability to determine this chromosomal information with such a high rate of precision in a fresh embryo transfer is available at only a few centers across the entire country.

 Comprehensive chromosome screening (CCS) is the future of embryo screening and is a proprietary patent pending technology.